This is our environmental vision.

 End-of-Life Vehicles (ELV)

 Raw materials and energy are limited assets on our planet.
-That’s why their sustainable use is a key objective for SEAT.
-We’re committed to moving towards a circular economy: at the end of its useful life, a product is no longer waste, but rather a source of materials that can be reutilised.
-Comprehensive environmental management is based on three factors: it starts with the design and production of vehicles, continues with the optimisation of SEAT's technical support and concludes with the correct use of the vehicle and its parts at the end of its useful life.
+Their sustainable use is therefore a priority objective for SEAT.
+It is therefore important to progress towards a circular economy: at the end of its useful life, a product is no longer waste, but a source of materials that can be reutilised.
+Comprehensive environmental management is based on three factors; it starts with the design and production of vehicles, continues with the optimisation of SEAT's technical support and concludes with the correct use of the vehicle and its parts at the end of its useful life.

 Environmentally-respectful production and recycling-oriented design

-Reutilisation, parts recovery, waste reduction and the environmentally-friendly treatment of vehicles are important aspects of end-of-life vehicle recovery.
+Reutilisation, parts recovery, environmentally-friendly treatment of vehicles and waste reduction are important aspects of end-of-life vehicle recovery.

 - Avoid the use of environmentally-harmful substances